-11. Watering Hours

-- a.
-To make the most efficient use of water, as recommended by both Colorado Springs Utilities and Denver Water, no watering with a hose is allowed between the hours of 10 am and 4 pm. - b.
-Between 10:00 a.m. and 4:00 p.m., only watering with a watering can is permitted. - c.
-Only during spring planting, gardeners may use a hose with a positive shut-off to initially fill Walls-o-Water between 10 a.m. and 4 p.m. - d.
+D. Watering Hours.
+To make the most efficient use of water, as recommended by both Colorado Springs Utilities and Denver Water, no watering with a hose is allowed between the hours of 10 a.m. and 4 p.m.

+Between 10 a.m. and 4 p.m., only watering with a watering can is permitted.

+Only during spring planting, gardeners may use a hose with a positive shut-off to initially fill Walls-o-Water between 10 a.m. and 4 p.m.

 Gardeners may water with one hose for a maximum of 30 minutes per day for a full plot and 15 minutes per day for a half plot.
 Please note that this is the maximum time permitted for watering.
-Watering the maximum permitted time every day is rarely necessary and can be detrimental to your vegetables. - e.
-Hose: Remove the hose from the faucet each time you finish watering and before you leave the garden.
+Watering the maximum permitted time every day is rarely necessary and can be detrimental to your vegetables.

+E. Hose: Remove the hose from the faucet each time you finish watering and before you leave the garden.
 All leaking hoses must be repaired.
 Please make sure you have a good washer at the faucet end of your hose and in your nozzle or wand.
 You are responsible for having these washers in place.
-Do not ever let your hose leak into the aisles or around the faucets because this creates a hazard. - f.
-Tool Storage: Pursuant to county rules, NOTHING is to be stored on your garden plot except your hoses and one watering can.
-The watering can must be stored on the ground inside the plot and secured so that the wind will not blow it

-- around.
-During spring planting, bags of soil amendments and bales of straw may be kept on plots prior to being spread. - g.
-Decorations.
+Do not ever let your hose leak into the aisles or around the faucets because this creates a hazard.

+- F. Tool Storage: Pursuant to county rules, NOTHING is to be stored on your garden plot except your hoses and one watering can.
+The watering can must be stored on the ground inside the plot and secured so that the wind will not blow it around.
+During spring planting, bags of soil amendments and bales of straw may be kept on plots prior to being spread. - G. Decorations.
 Decorations, signs and garden ornaments are not permitted on plots.
-Any items, including tools, left on a plot may be removed by the board to ensure compliance with El Paso County rules. - h.
-Washing Produce and Hands: Do not wash produce or hands at the faucets because it will make the aisles muddy and slippery.
-Use your hose and wash them on your plot or wash them at home instead. - i.
-Refuse and Trash: Remove all refuse and trash from your plot.
+Any items, including tools, left on a plot may be removed by the board to ensure compliance with El Paso County rules. - H. Washing Produce and Hands: Do not wash produce or hands at the faucets because it will make the aisles muddy and slippery.
+Use your hose and wash them on your plot or wash them at home instead. - I. Refuse and Trash: Remove all refuse and trash from your plot.
 Take it with you for disposal each time you leave the garden.
 DUMPING OUTSIDE OF THE GARDENING AREA IS PROHIBITED EXCEPT IN DUMPSTERS PROVIDED BY BCGA.
-Dumpsters are provided only from Labor Day until the gardens close in mid-October. - j.
-Plant Diseases and Corn Smut: Plant diseases can damage your garden and spread to other gardens.
+Dumpsters are provided only from Labor Day until the gardens close in mid-October. - J. Plant Diseases and Corn Smut: Plant diseases can damage your garden and spread to other gardens.
 Carefully remove corn smut or diseased or insect infested plants, place in a plastic bag and take home for disposal.
 Please refer to the Charmaine Nymann Community Garden Handbook for descriptions and information about plant diseases.

-12. Plot Cleanup
+IV.
+Plot Cleanup